 Others, however, argue that our paper-and-metal currency is closely tied to the governmental form of the nation state and that moving into digital currency is not going to be an easy or streamlined move, even assuming that a safe and secure digital currency can be developed.

 The first digital currency, Bitcoin, generated enough controversy and uncertainty that it is not likely to become the standard.
 And there are acknowledged security concerns with existing digital currency.
-Yet many observers believe that digital currency will occur sooner or later.
+Yet many observers believe that digital currency will occur sooner or later, it’s already happening, have a look over at https://coinsspent.com/ to see where those with bitcoins, are now able to spend them as a form of payment in return for goods or services, just like they would “real” money.

 In fact, even more tellingly, the concept of digital currency is already among us every time we use a debit card to purchase something.
+Many even invest their bitcoin with an offshore broker to ensure that their money is being used to its full potential.
 We aren’t using the representations of precious metals that bills and coins were designed to be: we are using a tool that unlocks our accounts digitally.

 On the Pro Side: Like a Spreadsheet